 - A Keogh retirement account

-Each of those account titles gets its own $250,000, so you could potentially have up to one million dollars of coverage at one credit union.
-The best way to find out how much coverage you have is to speak with a credit union employee and use the NCUA’s share insurance estimator (an online calculator for determining your benefits).
+Each of those account titles gets its own $250,000 limit, so you could potentially have one million dollars of coverage at one credit union.
+To verify how much coverage you have, speak with a credit union employee and check with the NCUA’s share insurance estimator (an online calculator for determining your benefits).

 Cost of Insurance

-NCUSIF insurance is free – there’s no separate fee for your account and you don’t need to sign up.
-To be more precise, coverage is included with any deposit account (other accounts are not insured – see above) at a federally insured credit union, but the credit union pays the cost of deposit insurance.
+NCUSIF insurance is “free.”
+You don’t pay a separate fee for coverage, and you don’t need to sign up.
+To be more precise, deposit accounts at federally insured credit unions automatically include coverage (other accounts might not be insured, as described above).
+The credit union pays the cost of deposit insurance.
 Since you, as an account holder, are a partial owner of the credit union, you indirectly pay the fee.
 For more on that, see how banks and credit unions make money.

-Credit unions contribute to the fund by keeping 1% of their deposits in the Share Insurance Fund.
+Credit unions contribute to the fund by keeping 1 percent of their deposits in the Share Insurance Fund.
 The NCUA can also collect additional premiums if the need arises.